Emblem21-OpenSource/tuppu/src/markdown/articles/the-planned-destruction-of-the-alt-right.md

    fishing with dynamite man.
 So, with that, here's the play based on all of this, the play I wanted years ago as you know.
 2: I'm listening.
-1: When the DNC hits the point where they start to detect diminshing returns to the narrative. they have always escalated.
+1: When the DNC hits the point where they start to detect diminishing returns to the narrative. they have always escalated.
 They prefer soft power plausible deniability escalation, but when that is exhausted, they will not shy away from hard power escalation.
 Given the *chans creation of GamerGate, the heavy